richardydong/bluegreen/README.md

 # Next Up...

-+ Edit your Jenkinsfile and update line 23 with your OCP hostname / ip address
++ Edit your Jenkinsfile and update line 23 with your OCP hostname / ip address.
 + Run the pipeline-setup.sh script (don't forget to change permissions on the file to make it executable)

 ```